Medicare Supplement Plan N, like other Medigap plans, covers out-of-pocket costs for those eligible for Medicare, primarily adults over the age of 65.

 These health insurance plans are sold by private insurance companies.
 Medigap Plan N offers the same coverage in all states except Minnesota, Massachusetts, and Wisconsin.

-Plan N saves you money by charging lower monthly premiums.
+Part N saves you money by charging lower monthly premiums.
 However, you’ll be responsible to pay $20 for some doctor’s visits and $50 for an emergency room visit.

 Another benefit of choosing a Medicare Supplement Insurance plan is freedom of choice when looking for a healthcare provider.
 With a Medicare Plan N policy, you don’t have to worry about staying within a health insurance network when you need care.